What practical things should I think about?

 Practical issues might be the last thing you want to think about at the end of life.
 But you may find it helpful to sort things out, knowing that your family and friends don’t have to have the responsibility of making major decisions for you later.

 You may want to think about:

 Making a will

 By making a will, you decide what happens to everything you own.
-You can draw up a will yourself, but it is best to get legal help because there are certain rules to follow when writing it.
-Contact your local Citizens Advice for a list of solicitors who can help by either writing the will for you, or checking one that you have written.
+You can draw up a will yourself, but we recommend getting legal help because there are certain rules to follow when writing it.
+Have a look at our free will guide or contact your local Citizens Advice for a list of solicitors who can help by either writing the will for you, or checking one that you have written.
 Bear in mind, that unmarried partners, including same-sex couples who don’t have a civil partnership, have no right to inherit if there is no will.